Isabel Granada: Music

-In 1998 Granada released the album Out Here on My Own and in 2000 she released In the Mood for Love.
+Granada released her self-titled debut album under Dypro Records in 1990 with songs like "Crush na Crush", "Classmate Dear Classmate", and "My Inspiration".

-She recorded a self titled album under Dyna Records with songs like “Crush Na Crush Kita” (You are Really My Crush), Classmate Dear Classmate, and “Di Na Bale” (Never Mind).
+In 1998, Granada released the album Out Here on My Own and in 2000 she released In the Mood for Love.

 Personal life

-Granada's first marriage was to Geryk Genasky, a councilor in Pampanga in 2002.
+Granada's first marriage was to Geryk Genasky Aguas, a councilor in Pampanga in 2002.
 They eventually separated after twelve years, but their relationship produced one son, Hubert Thomas Jericho Granada Aguas.
 She married Arnel Cowley in 2015, and was a stepmother to his daughters: Sarah, a young model and Abbey Cowley.

 Around 2006, Granada underwent oophorectomy of her right ovary after a cyst had developed; she again had to undergo the operation in 2008 after two cysts had grown on her left ovary, which were accidentally discovered during a removal of a benign tumor in her uterus.

 Coma and death

 On October 25, 2017, Granada fell into a coma after experiencing six cardiac arrests during a meet and greet session with her fans in Doha, Qatar.
 Granada had traveled to Doha with her husband to attend the Philippine Tourism and Trade Conference, where she was a guest speaker.
 She was rushed to the Heart Hospital of the Hamad Medical Corporation and was later transferred to Hamad General Hospital.

 Granada had suffered from a brain hemorrhage and aneurysm that affected her heart.
 On October 27, 2017, she was declared brain dead.
 Granada died on November 4, 2017, at age 41.
-Her body laid in state on November 10–11 at Santuario de San Jose in East Greenhills, Mandaluyong, and was cremated on November 12.
+Her body was laid in state on November 10–11 at Santuario de San Jose in East Greenhills, Mandaluyong, and was cremated on November 12.